Itchy Mole: Is It Normal or a Warning Sign?

 Doctronic.ai connects you with a licensed clinician for an initial mole assessment without waiting weeks for an in-person referral.

-Most people have somewhere between 10 and 40 moles on their body by adulthood, and the vast majority are completely benign.
+Most people have somewhere between 10 and 40 moles on their bodies by adulthood, and the vast majority are completely benign.
 An occasional itch from a mole is more common than most people realize, and the cause is usually mundane.

 Common benign reasons a mole might itch include: